HuLiLab/SPIN-AI/README.md

 3. Workflow

-build_models.py: builds the SPIN-AI models and performs hyperparameter tuning.
+**build_models.py**: builds the SPIN-AI models and performs hyperparameter tuning.
 This script will create a CV folder within the experiment directory that contains performance metrics, predictions, and models for each cross-validation fold and for each hyperparameter.

 Parameters: <(string)experiment_name>

-Output:
+**Output**: Outputs are deposited in the [experiment_name]/CV/ directory

+[number_of_layers_learningRate]/predictions.csv: test fold predictions from a model trained with hyperparameters in the directory name

+[number_of_layers_learningRate]/Models/: saved models from each iteration of cross-validation

+cv_results.csv: CV error for each hyperparameter set

+fold_ids.csv: CV fold assignments for each spot

+pred.png: visualization of prediction error across different spots in the spatial transcriptomic sample

-compute_attributions.py: computes feature attributions using DeepLift on the models with the best hyperparameter combination as determined in the previous step.
+**compute_attributions.py**: computes feature attributions using DeepLift on the models with the best hyperparameter combination as determined in the previous step.
 The DeepLift reference is set to a matrix of 0s, but other references can be manually specified.

 Parameters: <(string)experiment_name>

-Output:
+**Output**: Outputs are deposited in the [experiment_name]/CV/ directory

+/Attribution/: Directory that contains all DeepLift attributions for all input genes for spots from each CV fold.
+Attributions are stored as a csv file for each fold.

-get_spgs.py: calculates SPGs from the attribution files.
+**get_spgs.py**: calculates SPGs from the attribution files.
 SPG criteria can be controlled using parameters.

 Parameters: <(string)experiment_name>  <(float)meanImportance_threshold> <(float [0-1])percent_non_zero_importance_threshold>

-Output:
+**Output**: Outputs are deposited in the [experiment_name]/CV/ directory

+/Attribution/spgTable.csv: table containing the mean importance, MNI, and PNI scores for all genes and whether or not the gene is an SPG.